muschellij2/ariapi/README.md

 <!-- badges: end -->

 The goal of ario is to provide a plumber implementation of `ari`.
-The name is supposed to be like “mARIO” from Mario brothers (for the plumbing\!).
+The name is supposed to be like “mARIO” from Mario Brothers (for the plumbing\!).